OpenConext/OpenConext-profile/README.md

     'suite_name' => 'Unseen university',
     'organisation_noun' => 'library',
 ]
-'introduction' => 'With %suiteName% you login with all different services used by your %organisationNoun%';
+'introduction' => 'With %suiteName% you login with all different applications used by your %organisationNoun%';
 ```

 In your twig template: